javascript-tutorial/en.javascript.info/2-ui/3-event-details/10-onload-ondomcontentloaded/article.md

 - `DOMContentLoaded` event -- DOM is ready, so the handler can lookup DOM nodes, initialize the interface.
 - `load` event -- additional resources are loaded, we can get image sizes (if not specified in HTML/CSS) etc.
-- `beforeunload/unload` event -- the user is leaving: we can check if the user saved the changes and  ask him whether he really wants to leave.
+- `beforeunload/unload` event -- the user is leaving: we can check if the user saved the changes and ask them whether they really want to leave.

 Let's explore the details of these events.